gmax-ws/pojo-sp/README.md

 *Solution:*

->If you have to call stored procedures on your applications you have to use the standard JDBC API working with CallableStatement objects.
+>If you have to call stored procedures in your applications you have to use the standard JDBC API working with CallableStatement objects.
 But now you can use a more simple and efficient solution using an annotated POJO and a ProcedureManager instance.
 Designed from scratch the pojo-sp library offers the best object oriented (OOP) solution to call stored procedures from your applications